VikasDz/3-Hours-ReactJS/README.md

 You may also see any lint errors in the console.

-### Project-1
+### Project-2

-iFood Apps For Users Using ReactJS. ✌
-Concept of JavaScript & Arrays Functions. 👌
+Concept of Hooks 👌 \
-Use useState Hooks of ReactJS. 🙌
+Use useState & useReducer & useEffect Hooks of ReactJS. 🙌\